arh-eu/gds-python-sdk/README.md

 The first one, the `msgpack` module can be installed by typing `$ pip install msgpack` into your terminal or command line (the github repo can be found [here](https://github.com/msgpack/msgpack-python)).
 The version used for this module was `0.6.2`.

 For the `websockets` library, you need to enter the `$ pip install websockets` command (its official site is [here](https://websockets.readthedocs.io/en/stable/intro.html)).
 The client uses version `8.1` in its code.

+For TLS connection you will also need the `pyOpenSSL` libraries, which can be installed by `pip install pyopenssl`.
+We used the version `19.1.0` at the time of this documentation.

 Please keep in mind that you need to have `Python 3.6.1` or newer to install the dependencies (you can install it from [here](https://www.python.org/downloads/)).